RedHatRanger/rhcsa9vagrant/README.md

 The vagrant script will set up 3 Rocky 9 VMs: ansible, node1, and node2.

-In three separate terminals you want to execute the following commands to ssh into the boxes
+In three separate terminals, you want to execute the following commands to ssh into the boxes:

 "vagrant ssh ansible"